OxHainan/cloak-service/README.md

 | Cloak service is a protocol, designed to be a brige between Ethereum and the Cloak Network. |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 The core of the Cloak service protocol is to complete the functions of on-chain hosting and synchronization of user contracts in Ethereum.
-However, Cloak service also provides [Proxy Contract](/contracts/ProxyFactory.sol) to make the steps for joining our cloak network easier.
+Furthermore, Cloak service also provides [Proxy Contract](/contracts/ProxyFactory.sol) to make the steps for joining our cloak network easier.
 To learn more about Cloak visit [Cloak docs](https://cloak-docs.readthedocs.io/en/latest/).

 ---